 Simon Sokolov stared blankly at the Blue Pearl's course display, silently counting the other freighters within transponder range.
 They were on another less-than-official delivery run to Sirius A II, filled with desperately needed raw materials and assembly bots to help the Centaurian ghettoes rebuild their ground-based transmute QC&C stations.
+Sol's antimatter strike four months ago had hit seemingly random settlements on the night side of the planet, relying on the blast radius of the bombs to catch whatever critical infrastructure lay nearby.
+It had been crude, but highly effective.
 Sirius A II still had plenty of QC&C power stations intact, but with only a tiny fraction of their old transmutation infrastructure still working, they could barely make enough heavy elements to survive.

 His crew felt the same way.
 He needed it that way.
 Materiel was officially supposed to support the war effort, and Sirius A II wasn't part of that effort.
 He'd had an entire shipment turned back once, right there in Sirius A II orbit, because some new bureaucratic regulation had gone into effect while he was en route; and he wanted to make sure that wouldn't happen again.
 A live crew could think on its feet and disguise the cargo as something that wasn't prohibited yet; a robotic crew couldn't be counted on for that, even with an S.I. calling their shots.